reocat/OuterTune/README.md

 ## Building & Contributing

-We are looking for contrubutors, translators, and maintainers!
+We are looking for contributors, translators, and maintainers!
 If you would like to help out, or just wish to build the app yourself, please see the [building and contribution notes](./CONTRIBUTING.md).

 ## Donate